Wings of Desire: Critical reception

-Wings of Desire received "Two Thumbs Up" from Gene Siskel and Roger Ebert on Siskel & Ebert & The Movies, where Siskel credited Wenders for a story that "praises life as it is lived yet making sense of life's confusions".
+Wings of Desire received widespread critical acclaim.
+On the review aggregator website Rotten Tomatoes, it holds an approval rating of 95% based on 65 reviews, with an average rating of 8.7/10.
+The website's critics consensus reads, “Beyond ravishing, Wings of Desire is Wim Wenders' aching and heartbreaking exploration of how love makes us human.”
+The film received "Two Thumbs Up" from Gene Siskel and Roger Ebert on Siskel & Ebert & The Movies, where Siskel credited Wenders for a story that "praises life as it is lived yet making sense of life's confusions".
 In New York, David Denby hailed it as "extraordinary", and possibly "the ultimate German movie".
 Desson Howe cited it for "a soaring vision that appeals to the senses and the spirit."
 Janet Maslin, writing for The New York Times, called it "enchanting" in its concept, but "damagingly overloaded" in execution.
 In Variety, David Stratton embraced the visuals, the performances and Knieper's score, adding the film also showcased Wenders' taste for rock music.
 The Washington Post's Rita Kempley credited Wenders and Handke for crafting a "whimsical realm of myth and philosophical pretense, dense with imagery and sweetened by Ganz's performance".
 Dissenting, Pauline Kael remarked, "It's enough to make moviegoers feel impotent".
-According to online film resource They Shoot Pictures, Don't They?, Wings of Desire is the most acclaimed film of 1987.

 By 1990, Wings of Desire was placed in the top 10 best films of the 1980s by critics David Denby (first), the Los Angeles Times's Sheila Benson (fourth), The Orange County Register's Jim Emerson (fifth) and Richard Schickel and Richard Corliss (tenth).
 Premiere voted it the second greatest film of the 1980s, after Raging Bull.
 James Monaco awarded it four and a half stars in his 1992 Movie Guide, praising it as "A rich, mystical near-masterpiece".
 In 1998, Ebert added it to his Great Movies list, championing it for "a mood of reverie, elegy and meditation".
 Empire critic Ian Nathan gave it five stars in his 2006 review, hailing it for its poetry, themes of loneliness, and Ganz's acting style.
 In 2004, The New York Times included the film on its list of "the Best 1,000 Movies Ever Made".
 On reflecting on Solveig Dommartin's death in 2007, Der Spiegel recalled the film as a poetic masterpiece.
 Reviewing the Criterion DVD in 2009, Time Out critic Joshua Rothkopf called it an introduction to the art film, but also a product of its time, mentioning the songs.

 John Simon of the National Review had a differing opinion.
 He described Wings of Desire as both "obnoxious" and as a "130 minute mess".